- 1. Organizational Skills Assessment

 What techniques could you use to ensure that your team is always aware of technological advancements?

 The hiring managers use this type of assessment to determine how well you can think logically, solve problems, and make connections between different pieces of information.
+They may also evaluate your learning agility, which is the ability to quickly adapt to new situations and acquire new skills.

 This assessment is meant to determine how well you handle yourself in a leadership role, whether your style is more visionary or hands-on.
 You'll usually be presented with a few scenarios and asked which you would choose and why.
 You may also be asked which characteristics of good leaders you possess.
-The leadership capabilities assessment is meant to measure what leadership qualities are innate and will develop over time instead of being taught.
+The leadership skills assessment is meant to measure what leadership qualities are innate and will develop over time instead of being taught.

 -